-D. Agreements vis-à-vis Maccabi and Leumit health funds
+F. Agreements vis-à-vis Maccabi and Leumit health funds

-In accordance with the provisions of section 8.1.2.2 in the Company's periodic report for 2018, during 2018, Maccabi and Leumit health funds published new tenders for the selection of an insurer according to a different framework of engagement, in a manner whereby the winning insurer will bear 20% of the risk (as opposed to the situation wherein Clal Insurance bore the entire insurance risk).
+In accordance with the provisions of section 8.1.2.2 in the chapter "description of the corporation's business" in the 2018 periodic report, in 2018, Maccabi and Leumit health funds published new tenders for the selection of an insurer in a different framework of engagement, such that the winning insurer will bear 20% of the risk (as opposed to the situation whereby Clal Insurance bore the entire insurance risk).
 In accordance with the notices given by the funds, Clal Insurance did not win the tender.
 Therefore, beginning on January 1, 2019, Clal Insurance ceased being the insurer of Maccabi health fund, and beginning on April 1, 2019, Clal Insurance ceased being the insurer of Leumit health fund.